Fury in the West: Description

-Optional rules include: random initiative changes to determine which player moves first each turn; changes in set-up and reinforcements; gunboats; changes to stacking rules; the effect of leaders on combat; long range artillery fire; and fog of war.
+Optional rules include: random initiative changes to determine which player moves first each turn; changes in set-up and reinforcements; gunboats; changes to stacking rules; the effect of leaders on combat; long range artillery fire; fog of war, timed moves, alternate Confederate setup, variable reinforcements, bayonet charges, capture of artillery, and multi-player rules.

+Victory conditions depend on casualties inflicted, prisoners taken, officers lost, and possession of key strategic points.

+Scenarios

+Four shorter scenarios are offered, two for each day of the battle.
+The fifth scenario covers both days of the battle.

 Publication history

 Stephen Peek designed Fury in the West, which was published by Battleline in 1977.
 Two years later, Avalon Hill purchased the rights to the game, revised some of the rules, and published it with box cover art by Rodger B. MacGowan.